csc-training/csc-env-eff/_hands-on/connecting/ssh-keys.md

 ---
 topic: connecting
-title: Advanced tutorial - Use ssh-keys to authenticate connection
+title: Advanced tutorial - Use SSH-keys to authenticate connection
 ---

 # Ssh-keys improve security and facilitate use